tripathyprateek/git-in-python/README.md

 # Git in Python

-A command line interface having simiar functionality to Git written in Python.
+A command line interface having similar functionality to Git written in Python.
 Minimal usage of external libraries.
 - Support for GitHub as external server
 ## Installation